 Beginning with the 2012 QIPS report, the Minnesota Department of Health provided prospective benchmarks and improvement targets.
-This iteration of QIPS includes absolute performance benchmarks and improvement target goals for 2014 (see table 2).
-The 2014 absolute performance benchmarks for physician clinics and hospitals were established using historical performance data for each measure.
-The benchmarks for those measures that were also included in 2013 were based on the improvement trend of the top provider results from prior years.
-For physician clinics, accounting for measure specification changes and their impact on absolute performance improvement over time, the performance improvement trend resulted in a 2 percentage point increase for the optimal diabetes care and optimal vascular care measures and a 1 percentage point increase for the depression measure.
-Therefore, the 2014 absolute performance benchmarks have been increased using a "stretch goal" of 2 percentage points for optimal diabetes care and optimal vascular care and 1 percentage point for depression remission at six months.
-Because hospitals already perform high on their specified quality measures, there was relatively minor variation so the benchmarks for 2013 and 2014 remain the same.
-Clinics and hospitals must meet or exceed the defined benchmark to be eligible for an absolute performance incentive payment.
+This iteration of QIPS includes absolute performance benchmarks and improvement target goals for physician clinics in 2015 (see table 2).
+The 2015 absolute performance benchmarks for physician clinics were established using historical performance data for each measure.
+The benchmarks for those measures that were also included in 2014 were based on the improvement trend of the top provider results from prior years.
+For physician clinics, accounting for measure specification changes and their impact on absolute performance improvement over time, the performance improvement trend resulted in a 1 percentage point increase for the optimal diabetes care, optimal vascular care, and depression measures.
+Therefore, the 2015 absolute performance benchmarks have been increased using a "stretch goal" of 1 percentage points for each measure.
+Because the CAHPS hospital measures are new for QIPS, the Minnesota Department of Health determined it would not develop 2015 benchmarks at this time.
+Clinics must meet or exceed the defined benchmark to be eligible for an absolute performance incentive payment.

 Table 2.
-Thresholds for Absolute Performance and Improvement - 2014
+Thresholds for Absolute Performance and Improvement - 2015

-Absolute Current pe erformance performance benchmark (%) Improvement target goal (%) Statewide average ^a (%) Range (%) Physician clinic quality Physician clinic quality measures Optimal diabetes care (ODC) 53 85 39.8 2.2 - 57.6 Optimal vascular care (OVC) 64 100 49.9 4.1 - 71.9 Depression remission at six months 13 50 6.1 0.0 - 24.4 Hospital quality measures Acute myocardial infarction (AMI) appropriate care measure (ACM) 98 100 95.5 0 - 100 Heart failure (HF) ACM 97 100 86.9 0 - 100 Pneumonia (PN) ACM 94 100 89.1 18.2 - 100
+Absolute Current performance

+performance benchmark (%) Improvement target goal (%) Statewide average ^a (%) Range (%)

+Physician clinic quality measures

+Optimal diabetes care 52 100 38.0 0.7-60.3

+Optimal vascular care 63 100 49.1 12.4-73.1

+Depression remission at six months 15 50 6.8 0.0-28.4

-^aStatewide averages for physician clinics are based on 2011 dates of service for Minnesota clinics that reported data under the Minnesota Statewide Quality Reporting and Measurement System.
-Statewide averages for hospitals are based on 12 months discharge dates ending June 2011.
+^aStatewide averages for physician clinics are based on 2012 dates of service for Minnesota clinics that reported data under SQRMS.

-To determine the 2014 improvement target goals for physician clinics and hospitals, the improvement trend from one year to the next was reviewed to again set a reasonable estimate for the prospective goal (see table 2).
-Consistent with 2013 physician clinic and hospital improvement targets, for an entity to be eligible for a quality-based incentive payment for improvement, it must have had at least a 10 percent reduction in the gap between its prior year's results and the defined improvement target goal.
+To determine the 2015 improvement target goals for physician clinics, the improvement trend from one year to the next was reviewed to again set a reasonable estimate for the prospective goal (see table 2).
+Consistent with 2014 physician clinic improvement targets, for an entity to be eligible for a quality-based incentive payment for improvement, it must have had at least a 10 percent reduction in the gap between its prior year's results and the defined improvement target goal.